How to register for the SQE1 and SQE2 assessments.

 The following FAQs give you more information about the SQE reasonable adjustment policy and what you need to do to make a reasonable adjustment request.

 Before requesting a reasonable adjustment you must first register for an SQE account.
-Once you have completed the registration process you will then be able to request a reasonable adjustment.
-You must let us know if you require a reasonable adjustment so that we can book the assessment for you.
+Once you have completed the registration process you will then be able to apply for reasonable adjustments.
+You must let us know if you require reasonable adjustments so that we can book the assessment for you.
 You will be asked to complete and submit a reasonable adjustment application form via your account.
 We will ask you to provide supporting information as part of your application.

 Please let us know if you are not able to use our online registration and booking process.
 Contact us and we will work with you to find the best way to help.
 This may include agreeing with you other means of communication so that you can register, book assessments and provide us with information.

-Please let us know if you need a reasonable adjustment as early as possible.
-This means we can ensure we can agree your reasonable adjustments in time to reserve your preferred assessment date and preferred test centre.
-If you request a reasonable adjustment after the booking deadline for an assessment, you will need to sit your assessment in the next assessment window.
+Please let us know if you need reasonable adjustments as early as possible.
+Reasonable adjustments should be requested and the plans accepted before the deadline to submit the seat reservation form.
+This means we can agree to your reasonable adjustments in time to reserve you a seat.
+If you are unable to accept your reasonable adjustments before the deadline to submit the seat reservation form, you may need to wait until the next assessment window.

-Your request will be considered by an experienced and suitably qualified team, who report to the Kaplan SQE Head of Equality and Quality.
+Your application will be considered by an experienced and suitably qualified team.
 Our team includes members who have experience of disability and of agreeing reasonable adjustments.
 Our team will engage sensitively, promptly, consistently and fairly with you and in accordance with the SQE Reasonable Adjustments Policy.

-When we receive your request for a reasonable adjustment, we will consider your request and, where necessary, we will get in touch, using the email address you provided on registration (or if you are unable to use email, by using your preferred method of communication).
-We may need to discuss your request with you or may ask you to provide further information or evidence.
-In many cases your initial request will provide all the information we need.
+When we receive your application for reasonable adjustments, we will consider your request and, where necessary, we will get in touch, using the email address you provided on registration (or if you are unable to use email, by using your preferred method of communication).
+We may need to discuss your application with you or may ask you to provide further information or documents.
+In many cases your initial application will provide all the information we need.
+There is no direct telephone number however a call can be arranged if requested.

-We will allocate to you a member of the Equality and Quality team who will be your main point of contact to help you through the process (a RAL).
-They will work with you to fully understand your needs and ensure that adjustments made are the right ones for you.
+We will allocate to you a Reasonable Adjustment Liaison (RAL) who will be your main point of contact to help you through the process.
+They will work with you to ensure that adjustments are the right ones for you.
 This will provide continuity and detailed on-going support for you.

-Our team can provide general advice on the information and evidence you may need to submit in support of your request for a reasonable adjustment.
+Our team can provide general advice on the information and supporting documents you may need to submit in support of your application for a reasonable adjustment.
 They can be contacted via email (or other agreed means of communication).
 Our team may also be able to suggest a range of reasonable adjustments which you may wish to discuss with your disability assessor.
-The role of the Kaplan reasonable adjustments team is to work with you to try to agree the reasonable adjustment you need, once you have submitted your request with supporting evidence.

-It is your responsibility to provide the information and evidence which will enable full consideration to be given to your request for a reasonable adjustment.
-You, working with your disability assessor, should propose adjustment(s) appropriate to remove or reduce the disadvantage which you might otherwise experience because of your disability or condition.
+It is your responsibility to provide the information which will enable full consideration to be given to your application for a reasonable adjustment.
+You, working with your disability specialist, should propose adjustment(s) appropriate to remove or reduce the disadvantage which you might otherwise experience because of your disability or condition.

 Contact details: equality.quality@sqe.sra.org.uk or 020 3486 3080